Small Batch Blueberry Muffins

 How to Make Small Batch Blueberry Muffins

-- In a medium bowl, combine the flour, baking powder, sugars and cinnamon, making a well in the centre
+Step1: In a small bowl, combine the flour, baking powder, baking soda and cinnamon and set aside

 - Don’t over mix the muffin batter: mix until it’s almost combined (with streaks of flour still visible), then gently fold through the blueberries.
 Over mixing will give you tough, dense muffins.

-- Avoid sinking berries: by tossing the berries in some of the flour first, they are less likely to sink to the bottom of your muffins.
+- Avoid sinking berries: If you find your blueberries tend to sink to the bottom, try tossing the berries in some of the flour first.
+This will help suspend them in the muffin batter while they bake.
 Alternatively, you can make the muffin mixture without the blueberries, then add them once you’ve scooped the mixture into the paper liners in your muffin pan.
 Simply push them into the batter.
 This also works when using frozen blueberries, which tend to break up easily and turn your batter purple!
 Just add them after scooping.

 - Use a cookie scoop: I find this is the easiest (and mess-free!) way to get my muffin batter into the muffin liners.
 Quick and efficient.